 Here are our savoury and sweet suggestions inspired by Italy…

 Savoury - Tagliatelle with porcini mushrooms

-Keep it simple and tasty.
-A traditional Italian pasta dish doesn’t require many ingredients and can be whipped up in just 30 minutes.
-This dish originates from Tuscany but is widely popular throughout the whole of Italy.
-We recommend Tagliatelle with porcini mushrooms (add pancetta if you would like to add meat to your dish, however it’s tasty enough without.)
+Keeping it simple and tasty, a traditional Italian pasta dish doesn’t require many ingredients and can be whipped up in a matter of minutes.
+Originating from Tuscany but widely popular throughout the whole of Italy, this superstar dish is a real winner.

 Sweet - Tiramisu

 It’s famous for a reason, it’s absolutely delicious.
-The triple threat of the 3 c’s, coffee, chocolate and cream make it an irresistible dessert, in our experience there’s always room for tiramisu.
+Coffee, chocolate and cream make it an irresistible dessert, in our opinion, there’s always room for tiramisu.

 It’s not an easy task to choose from all of the tasty options on offer in an Austrian ski resort.
 From Tiroler Gröstl (a carb-fest of piping hot potatoes with bacon and onions) to Käsespäetzle (Austria’s take on Macaroni cheese).
 But we’ve given it a good go.

 Here are our savoury and sweet suggestions inspired by Austria….